2012 Russian presidential election: Speeches

 During the campaign Putin made a single outdoor public speech at a rally of his supporters in the Luzhniki Stadium on 23 February, Russia's Defender of the Fatherland Day.
 In the speech, he called on the Russian people not to betray the Motherland, but to love her and to unite for the common good.
 He said that foreign interference in Russian affairs should not be allowed, and Russia's national sovereignty should be paramount.
 He compared the political situation (when there was widespread fear that the 2011–13 Russian protests could instigate a color revolution directed from abroad) with the First Fatherland War (more generally known as Napoleon Bonaparte's invasion of Russia), reminding listeners that the 200th anniversary of the Battle of Borodino would be celebrated in 2012.
 Putin cited Lermontov's poem Borodino and ended the speech with Vyacheslav Molotov's famous Great Patriotic War slogan "The Victory Shall Be Ours!" ("Победа будет за нами!").

 The BBC reported that some attendees claimed they had been ordered by their employers to take part in the rally, or paid to do so.
 Some said they had been told they were attending a "folk festival".
 After Putin spoke, popular folk band Lubeh took to the stage.

 Vladimir Zhirinovsky

 Vladimir Volfovich Zhirinovsky is a veteran of Russian politics who has participated in five presidential elections in Russia (every election since 1996).
 Zhirinovsky's campaign slogan for 2012 was "Vote Zhirinovsky, or things will get worse".
 Proshka, a donkey owned by Vladimir Zhirinovsky, became prominent during the presidential campaign, when he was filmed in an election advertisement video.

 Gennady Zyuganov

-In September 2011, Gennady Zyuganov again became the CPRF's candidate for the Russian presidential election.
-According to Zyuganov, "a gang of folks who cannot do anything in life apart from dollars, profits and mumbling, has humiliated the country" and called for a new international alliance to "counter the aggressive policies of imperialist circles."
+In September 2011 Gennady Zyuganov again became the CPRF's candidate for the Russian presidential election.